Sherif-Ahmed17/Team27_computing/README.md

 12- or you can just do these two commands (cd server -> npm install) and ignore the above steps

-12- heroku login
+13- heroku login

-13- heroku create
+14- heroku create

-14- heroku features:enable http-session-affinity
+15- heroku features:enable http-session-affinity

-15- npm run devStart
+16- npm run devStart (if you want to run locally)
 ___________________________________________________________________________________________________________________

 ### 2- Follow the steps found in the deployment file